When people think computational geometry, in my experience, they typically think one of two things:

 Computational geometry has a nice suite of open-source libraries and solutions available regardless of your programming language of choice (although C++ libraries seem to crop up a disproportionate amount).

-The benefits of using existing open-source solutions are well-known and have been discussed extensively, so I won’t go on about it here.
+The benefits of using existing open-source solutions (as with scientific computing in Python) are well-known and have been discussed extensively, so I won’t go on about it here.
 But I thought I’d mention a few Python-centric resources that I found useful:

 triangulatemethod above for a taste for the function calls.